-The tenant receivable balance as of December 31, 2017 and 2016 was \$704 and \$212, respectively.
+The tenant receivable balance as of December 31, 2018 and 2017 was \$2,905 and \$704, respectively.
+The balance as of December 31, 2018 consisted of \$783 in funds owed from the Company's tenants for rent that the Company had earned but had not yet received, and \$1,062 in funds owed by certain of the Company's tenants for amounts the Company collects to pay specific tenant expenses, such as real estate taxes and insurance, on the tenants' behalf.
+Additionally, the balance as of December 31, 2018 included a \$1,000 receivable for a loan that was made to one of the Company's tenants.
+This loan bears interest at an annual rate of 12%, is due in October 2019, and is secured by first liens against certain of the tenant's assets as well as personal guarantees from the tenant's owners.
+Additionally there are \$60 in miscellaneous receivables included in the tenant receivables balance.
 The balance as of December 31, 2017 consisted of \$125 in funds owed from the Company's tenants for rent that the Company had earned but had not yet received, and \$579 in funds owed by certain of the Company's tenants for amounts the Company collects to pay specific tenant expenses, such as real estate taxes and insurance, on the tenants' behalf.
-The balance as of December 31, 2016 consisted primarily of \$51 in funds owed from the Company's tenants for rent that the Company had earned but had not yet received, and \$161 in funds owed by certain of the Company's tenants for amounts the Company collects to pay specific tenant expenses, such as real estate taxes and insurance, on the tenants' behalf.